 South Carolina Ridesharing Basics

-In South Carolina, lawmakers often refer to ridesharing companies, such as Uber and Lyft, as transportation network companies.
+In South Carolina, lawmakers often refer to Uber and Lyft as transportation network companies.
 Ridesharing is a service that arranges one-way transportation on short notice.
-Rideshare users request transportation by using an app on their phones.
+Rideshare users request transportation by using an Uber or Lyft app on their phones.
 Riders request the type of service they want and input their destinations.

 A prospective passenger can specify the type of service, ranging from inexpensive options to luxury cars.
 The app locates the user through the GPS feature on the user’s phone and matches the user with the nearest available driver.
 Once the app assigns a driver, it displays the driver’s name, license plate number, and route.
 Prospective passengers can track the driver’s location and receive a text message once the driver arrives.